kbuckler/linear-cli/DECISIONS.md

   - Better user experience with a consistent report format
   - More maintainable report generation with reduced complexity
   - Preserved the most valuable information (monthly granularity going back 6 months)

+## Enhanced Analytics Module Refactoring

+- **Decision**: Further refactor analytics module to improve maintainability and add missing tests
+- **Context**: The analytics module had more opportunities for improvement, especially around monthly data processing and display functionality
+- **Implementation**:
+  - Created a dedicated `MonthlyProcessor` service to handle grouping and processing monthly data
+  - Moved the duplicated monthly data processing logic to the new service
+  - Added comprehensive tests for all edge cases including nil inputs and date formatting
+  - Added tests for the workload display functionality
+  - Improved test coverage for both service classes and commands
+- **Consequences**:
+  - Improved maintainability with clear separation of concerns
+  - Better test coverage for edge cases and display functionality
+  - More resilient code that properly handles nil inputs and date parsing
+  - Easier to extend the analytics functionality in the future
+  - Cleaner command class with better delegation to specialized services